eclipse-tractusx/managed-identity-wallet/README.md

        1. ![Public DID registration](docs/images/PublicDIDRegister.png "Public DID registration")
     2. Post your created wallets with your DID to `http://localhost:11000/wallet/did/public?did=` + (your DID without the prefix e.g. `AS3fJQvDio8ERWzdSG1Zzi`)
        1. ![AcaPy DID registration](docs/images/AcaPyDIDPublicAssignment.png "AcaPy DID Public Assignment")
-    3. Add as authorization a Bearer Token (from the `custodiandev` database take the content of `wallet_token` from the `wallets` table)
+    3. Add as authorization a Bearer Token (from the `miwdev` database take the content of `wallet_token` from the `wallets` table)
        1. ![WalletTokenExtraction](docs/images/WalletTokenExtraction.png "Wallet_Token extraction")
     4. Add as `X-API-Key` header your `ACAPY_ADMIN_API_KEY` env variable value
-11. Now you have created your own Wallet and published your DID to the Ledger, you can retrieve the list of wallets in Postman via the *Get wallets from Custodian*
+11. Now you have created your own Wallet and published your DID to the Ledger, you can retrieve the list of wallets in Postman via the *Get wallets from Managed Identity Wallets*

 ## Building with gradle <a id= "buildingWithGradle"></a>